"Designing Growth Strategies is in our DNA"

 Temporary Halt in Various Surgical Procedures and Reduction in Patient Visits Hindered Market Growth

 The COVID-19 pandemic had a significant impact on the market in 2020.
-Various factors, such as decrease in patient volume & revenue among physicians and an increase in the expenses related to COVID-19, posed a challenge for the market growth in 2020.
+Various factors, such as the decrease in number of patients & revenue among physicians and an increase in the expenses related to COVID-19, posed a challenge for the market growth in 2020.

 • For instance, as per the data published by the Physicians Foundation’s 2021 Survey of America’s Physicians, an estimated 32% of the physicians witnessed a reduction in staff, and about 42% of the physicians reported a reduction in revenue generation during the pandemic.